Deep-Symmetry/afterglow/README.md

   - [ ] Work both with arbitrary head list, and with spatially mapped origin/density.
   - [ ] Work as single intensity, or spatially mapped hue/saturation patterns.
   - [x] Implement a grand master dimmer in the show which imposes a ceiling on all dimmer cues.
   - [x] Also allow custom sub-master dimmer variables, chained off each other and ultimately the grand master, assigned to cues.
 Each step can scale the output.
   - [x] All dimmer cues are assigned a master chain, defaulting to the grand master if none supplied.
 - [x] Get geometry engine and head-movement cues working.
 - [ ] Add button color method to IEffect so mapped RGB controllers can have animated feedback, e.g. dim version of current effect color if off, bright when on; flash it while ending.
 Update MIDI feedback around ten times per second?
 - [ ] Compound effects: Have effect functions pass a context map to children with show, snapshot, own stuff?
 For example, so the children can be aware of build, duration, a shared palette, other things?
 - [ ] Provide a mechanism for creating and controlling/monitoring
       effects via OSC messages.
 Probably essentially a special-purpose OSC REPL.
 - [ ] Add web page for viewing/adjusting show variables; associate metadata
       with the variables so the page can provide appropriate editing tools and validation.
 Values live-update when controllers change them.
 - [ ] Add show status query, reports statistics as well as list of current effects and priorities, perhaps when they were added, the list of targets each is currently assigning, other stuff?
 Could turn into the start of a web interface.
 - [ ] See if I can get Traktor to just send beat notes for master track; if so, add mode for MIDI sync to ride them like DJ link
   - [ ] See example on page 166 of Traktor Bible; it is close, but I want to add a condition that makes sure these pulses are sent only for the deck which is currently the tempo master.
 Write to the author for advice?
 Alternately, send separate messages when each deck is set as the tempo master, and use those to keep track of which beat pulses to pay attention to?
 - [ ] See if I can detect which Pro DJ Link device is the current master, and if so, add an option for down beat tracking using that.
 - [x] Add tap tempo support for really low-end sync.
+- [ ] Add machine-readable metronome sync status flag, so Push can color code it; detect stalled clocks even without stop signals.

 ### Ideas